Trading with the Symmetrical Triangle Chart Pattern

 To distinguish between them, a trader needs to draw trendlines.

-• In an ascending formation, the upper line is horizontal, and the lower line is angled up, connecting higher lows.
+• In an ascending triangle, the upper line is horizontal, and the lower line is angled up, connecting higher lows.

-• In a descending formation, the upper boundary is angled down and connects lower highs, and the lower boundary is horizontal.
+• In a descending triangle, the upper boundary is angled down and connects lower highs, and the lower boundary is horizontal.

-• In a symmetrical formation, the upper boundary falls while the lower rises.
+• In a symmetrical triangle, the upper boundary falls while the lower rises.

 Most chart patterns have specific entry and exit rules, and the symmetrical triangle is no exception.
 Still, traders should remember that these rules don’t guarantee an effective trade.
 Therefore, many traders modify them to suit their trading approaches.